noahmbright/miniclang/readme.md

 parsing.
 This would be the best place to start in implementing a parser on your own.

+Knowing that we are targeting LLVM IR informs decisions made in parsing, and what ends up going into the AST.

+### Parsing declarations

 Parsing declarations is more complicated.
 A declaration is something like `int x, y[] = {1,2,}`.
 This involves sorting out type information, propagating it forward appropriately, parsing initializers, and figuring out how to represent this all in an AST.

-Knowing that we are targeting LLVM IR informs decisions made in parsing, and what ends up going into the AST.
+### Parsing Types

+C is statically typed, meaning that our AST needs a way to represent data types for use during static analysis.
+There are fundamental types such as `int` and `char`, but also pointer, function, array, and user defined types.
+Pointers point to particular types, and pointers can point to pointers, so these are defined using linked lists to allow for sufficiently generic typing.
+A function pointer type is defined by its return type and parameter list types, e.g. you can have a pointer to a function that takes a `char` and returns an `int`.

 ## Codegen